jlinoff/pam/PROPOSAL.md

   This also means the existing clear-search control is the undo, so nothing new is needed for that.
-- Titles are not unique and are not escaped for regex.
+- Titles are unique but are arbitrary user text, and are not escaped for regex.
 A title containing `(` or `|` would break the alternation or, worse, match the wrong records.
 Escape before building the pattern.
 - `searchPasswordFieldValues` must stay out of this.
 Building a filter from password *values* would put a secret in the search box — the exact oracle fixed in v2.3.0.